-P&G Prestige Products is the fine fragrance and cosmetics division of packaged goods giant Procter & Gamble.
-With twin headquarters in New York and Geneva, the business manages a large portfolio of well-known luxury and prestige fragrance brands, mostly under license.
-Key brands include Hugo Boss, Gucci, Dolce & Gabbana and Dunhill.
+P&G Prestige Products was until 2016 the fine fragrance and cosmetics division of packaged goods giant Procter & Gamble.
+With twin headquarters in New York and Geneva, the business managed a large portfolio of well-known luxury fragrance brands, mostly under license.
+Key brands included Hugo Boss, Gucci and Dolce & Gabbana.
 The business was formed in 2005 from the merger of Cosmopolitan Cosmetics, previously a division of Wella, with P&G's existing worldwide fragrance business.
-Now ranked #2 behind L'Oreal, P&G has set its sights on overtaking its French rival to become the global #1.
-The group has often been identified by analysts as the potential buyer of smaller fragrance-led marketers such as Estee Lauder or Clarins.
+Ranked #2 behind L'Oreal, the group had originally set its sights on overtaking its rival to become the global #1, and was often identified by analysts as the potential buyer of smaller fragrance-led marketers such as Estee Lauder or Clarins.
 However, the poor performance of P&G's overall beauty business became an increasingly major concern, and the group finally announced a complete withdrawal from high-end cosmetics and fragrance in 2014.
 Coty was the victor in an auction of P&G Prestige and other beauty assets and took control of the business in October 2016.
 See Coty profile for more.

-Who competes with Procter & Gamble?
-See Personal Care for other companies
+See Personal Care Sector index for other companies

 Adbrands Weekly Update 20th Jun 2013: Ads of the Week "Street Of Dreams".
 The ad for P&G's Dolce&Gabbana: The One fragrance offers a dream team combining brand ambassadors Scarlett Johansson and Matthew McConaughey with director Martin Scorsese.
 The result is a charm; as artificial as any movie you've ever seen, yet you could almost believe it was a real snapshot of a moment in each actor's off-screen life.